Earn While You Learn

 How does this work:

-Trainees are hired with no prior experience other than high school diploma or equivalent.
-UVA will pay you a full time salary, your benefits, and expenses for your training.
+Trainees are hired with no prior experience other than a high school diploma or equivalent.
+UVA will pay you a full-time salary, benefits, and training expenses.
 Our benefits package equals about 30% of your salary!
-UVA asks for 1-year commitment from those we train.
+UVA asks for a 1-year commitment from those we train.
+Upon hire, trainees will choose the Phlebotomy or Specimen Management Track.

-• Part of the course will be virtual or use a computer.
-If you do not have computer, please let us know and arrangements can be made to help you access one of ours for your course work.
+• If you do not have a computer—this is not a problem.
+Please let us know, and arrangements can be made to help you access one during the program.

 • Medical Assistant Training Program